Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Discussion

-Consider the Kennard-Weyl-Robertson (KWR) form of the Heisenberg uncertainty principle of quantum mechanics~\cite{griffiths2005introduction}.
+Consider the KWR form of the Heisenberg uncertainty principle of quantum mechanics~\cite{griffiths2005introduction}.
 For a pair of conjugate observables, $A$ and $B$, it reads:

-where $\sigma_{A}$ and $\sigma_{B}$ denote the standard deviations at a given time in our knowledge of $A$ and $B$, respectively~\cite{fn_realistQM}.
+where $\sigma_{A}$ and $\sigma_{B}$ denote the standard deviations at a given time in one's knowledge of $A$ and $B$, respectively.
+(Cf.~footnote~\ref{fn_realistQM}.)
 This form of the uncertainty principle speaks directly to the limits of what can be known about the state of a quantum system; that is, to the epistemology of quantum ontology.
-In this section we ask whether the present developments allow us to establish an analogous result about the epistemology of Hamiltonian ontology.
+In this section I ask whether the present developments allow one to establish an analogous result about the epistemology of classical Hamiltonian ontology.

-Notice, first of all, the sense in which we must understand such a question.
-Unlike in the quantum formalism, there is nothing in our classical formalism that rules out the possibility of \emph{starting} with perfect information about conjugate observables:
+Notice, first of all, the sense in which one must understand such a question.
+Unlike in the quantum formalism, there is nothing in the classical formalism that rules out the possibility of \emph{starting} with perfect information about conjugate observables:

 where